rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 bug fixes
 - prevent message store deleting open files leading to eaccess on Windows and potential disk space leak
-- ensure regular flushes of queue index data to disk
+- ensure regular flushes of queue index data to disk resulting in better data retention in the event of a broker failure
 - SASL PLAIN parser made more robust
 - reduced likelihood of race conditions in user-supplied exchange implementations